Chris Brown (explorer)

 Chris Brown (born 1962) is a British explorer and adventurer known for his bid to become the first person in history to visit all eight of the Earth's Continental Poles of Inaccessibility.
-To date, he has reached six of the eight poles.
+To date, he has reached seven of the eight poles.

 Brown holds a Guinness World Record for the most race dives into a swimming pool in one hour and has been elected as a Lifelong Honorary Fellow of the Scientific Exploration Society.
 He is also the father of Olympic bobsleigh athlete Axel Brown.

 Early life

 Born in Guisborough, North Yorkshire, Brown attended Stokesley Comprehensive School and King James's School in Knaresborough.
 He went on to study physics at Durham University, earning a Bachelor of Science degree, followed by a Master of Engineering in Petroleum Engineering from Heriot-Watt University.
 Brown began his career as a petroleum engineer with BP before establishing his own publishing company, Take That Limited, in 1987.
 In 1988, Brown was elected a Member and Chartered Physicist of the Institute of Physics.